Predeparture Planning

 CC Global Education has created a thorough and complete Canvas course providing all the resources you need in one place, to answer almost every question we have heard from students getting ready to study away.
 This self-guided, non-password-protected course can be accessed here: Canvas Predeparture Orientation Course.

-We strongly encourage every student to work through the sections of this orientation, as you prepare for departure, in addition to any program-specific materials your faculty or study abroad program provides to you, specific to your location.
+We strongly encourage every student to work through the sections of this orientation, as you prepare for departure, in addition to any program-specific materials your faculty or study away program provides to you, specific to your location.
 We welcome any feedback if there is something you were curious to learn on the Canvas orientation but didn't see listed, and we will be happy to add to it if there is something we missed!

 It is important that you know what visa requirements will apply to you so that you can prepare for this well in advance.
 Many consulates, for instance, now require that students appear in person to apply for their visa.
 Some students even take these visa requirements into consideration when choosing the country where they want to go when spending a summer, semester, or year abroad.